MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 This change log notes major changes beyond routine documentation and NuGet dependency updates.

+### v10.0.0.0-preview

+Cosmos CMS has a need to be multi-cloud compatible.
+To that end this library is being modified to be able to use Cosmos DB, Azure or MS SQL, or MySQL databases.

 ### v9.0.1.0

 Removed the sample application included here as it was out of date.
 In its place, an ongoing